What is early literacy?

-Early literacy (sometimes referred to as emergent literacy) is what children know about communication, language, reading, and writing before they can actually read and write.
-It encompasses all of a child’s experiences with conversation, stories (oral and written), books, and print.
+Early literacy is what children know about communication, language, reading, and writing before they can actually read and write.
+It is all of a child’s early experiences with language, stories, books, and print.

 Return to table of contents

-The aspects of early literacy can be described in different ways, using different terms.
-The basic information is the same.
-Here we have divided early literacy into six skills.
-Children need ALL of these early literacy components to be good readers.
+Early literacy can be divided early literacy into six skills or components.
+Children need ALL of these early literacy components to be good readers, though they will not obtain them in a particular order.

 - Vocabulary: knowing the meanings of words

-- Background Knowledge: prior knowledge before child enters school
+- Background knowledge: prior knowledge about the world before a child enters school

 Parents and caregivers are a child’s first teachers.
 You may not think of yourself as a teacher, but children learn about new words and concepts by interacting with caring adults.
 To encourage early literacy development in the infants and toddlers in your life, caregivers are encouraged to use five practices: